 Laser-assisted Tumor Removal is the latest technology used in the resection of tumors of the brain, spinal cord and skull base.
 Carbon Dioxide laser is transmitted via fiberoptics to aid in tumor removal.
 Traditional techniques using microdissection and CUSA (Cavitronic Ultrasonic Suction Aspiration) can be ineffective at times in dense, fibrous, calcified tumors.
 This is especially true in large vascular tumors where traditional techniques are associated with significant blood loss.
 The use of laser has increased the precision of the resection, improves access to the tumor, decreasing blood loss and surgical time.

 Stereotactic Radiosurgery (SRS)

 Stereotactic Radiosurgery (SRS) employs 3-dimensional reference system to localize a target lesion, usually a tumor, and deliver a highly focused ionizing beam of irradiation to the target.
 Information from MRI/CT is transferred directly into the treatment planning computer to create a 3D model of the tumor and the surrounding tissue.
 SRS is an intense form of radiation therapy.
 It is generally used for tumors inaccessible or unsuitable for open surgery.

 Artificial Disc Replacement Surgery refers to the replacement of the degenerative discs with metallic disc implants.
-The disc implants allows movement between the adjacent spinal vertebral bodies, allowing more flexibility and minimizing accelerated degeneration of the adjacent levels.
+The disc implants allow movement between the adjacent spinal vertebral bodies, giving more flexibility and minimizing accelerated degeneration of the adjacent levels.
 The artificial disc replacement is generally done on younger patients.
-The procedure is done through a small incision on the abdomen.
-Patients generally show a faster recovery than the traditional open procedures.
+The procedure is done through a small incision.
+This procedure can be performed on both the cervical and lumbar spines.
+Patients generally show a faster recovery with this surgery technique than the traditional open procedures.